Who is NOAH?

-In the UK, owning a pet in rented accommodation can be a significant challenge, and in many cases, it is not possible at all.
-Research published by Zoopla in 2021 reported that only 7% of rental properties are listed as suitable for pets, despite new research by Battersea published in February 2022 finding that 23% of all households rent their homes from private landlords.
+In the UK, owning a pet in rented accommodation has been a significant challenge, and in many cases, not possible at all.
+Research published by Zoopla in 2021 reported that just 7% of rental properties in the UK are listed as suitable for pets; despite research by Battersea in 2022 finding that 23% of all UK households rent their homes from a private landlord.

 The annual English Private Landlord Survey (2021) also found that a massive 45% of landlords are unwilling to rent to tenants with pets.
 This is unfortunately at odds with the needs and wants of tenants in the private rented sector, with 43% of tenants already owing a pet and a further 33% saying they aspire to own a pet now or in the future, according to research from Battersea.

 At NOAH, we are passionate about responsible pet ownership, and therefore we launched this campaign as we felt that the private rented sector needed to change.
 Our campaign predominantly sought to understand the reasons why landlords do not want to rent to tenants with pets, and to identify potential solutions that would allow landlords to open up their properties to tenants with pets.